Cianjhen Star light rail station

 Cianjhen Star station (前鎮之星站) is a light rail station of the Circular light rail of the Kaohsiung Metro.
 It is located in Cianjhen District, Kaohsiung, Taiwan.

 Station overview

 The name of this station is derived from the adjacent landmark Cianjhen Star Bike Bridge.
 It is a transfer station to the nearby Kaisyuan metro station (凱旋站) of the Red line, of which the nearest entrance is accessible after crossing Kaisyuan 4th Rd.

 Station design

-The station is a street-level station with two side platforms.
+This is a street-level station with two side platforms.
 It is located at the junction of Jhongshan 3rd Road and Kaisyuan 4th Road.